-The history behind the Springfield Empowerment Zone contract provides important lessons for Providence Public Schools in how to accomplish this worthy, if difficult goal.
+The history behind the Springfield Empowerment Zone contract provides important lessons for the Providence Public Schools.
 At the time, Springfield faced the threat of an imminent state takeover by a Massachusetts-style receivership.
 District and Union officials collaborated to retain their role in finding the best approach to educate the district's children.
 As a result, the Empowerment Zone contract marked a giant leap from industrial unionism to professional unionism in the best interest of the students.